 While the exact training program of each NBA player may differ, you’ll notice the similarities in their training - lifting weights, speed and agility work, as well as conditioning.
 Lots of conditioning.

 In this article we’re going to focus on the training side of these athletes off the basketball court.
-Of course, it goes without saying, every NBA player also puts in a ton of work on the basketball court too.
-Let’s not forget that.
+Of course, it goes without saying that NBA players also put in a ton of workon the basketball court too.

 2017 NBA MVP Russell Westbrook is one of the most explosive athletes in the NBA and his training is meant to capitalize on that.

 If you take a look at his training you’ll immediately notice the use of a bungee resistance band during different agility and footwork drills.
-This elevates the difficulty of the drills and will help him get quicker and more agile.
+This elevates the difficulty of the drills and helps him get quicker and more agile.

 For conditioning, you’ll notice Russell Westbrook doing hill sprints on a massive sandy hill.
 This is meant to completely exhaust him and build up his aerobic capacity for later in games.